 I met my husband in California on my way back to the East Coast from that journey and our love of travel and adventure cemented our bond—it also helped that we grew up 45 minutes away from each other in the suburbs of Philadelphia.
 The relatability of our roots and our desire to explore the unknown are what keep us tied to each other and the world around us.

 We’ve been exploring Central and South America for the last six years and have absolutely fell in love with the regions.
 Just like my friend’s mother who was skeptical of my choices for travel destinations, many people have asked me if I felt safe traveling to Colombia, El Salvador, Guatemala and Honduras.
 My answer: “Absolutely.”
 We do our research, just as we would if we were going to Chicago, Los Angeles or New York.
 We stay in safe places.
 We make sure we know how to get around.
 We learned some Spanish.
 And what we found in our travels is the most amazing people, beautiful destinations and delicious food.

 Find kindness in your heart.
 Ask a local business owner about her immigration story—it will blow your mind.
 Go to a cultural exhibit at your local museum.
-Ask your server at the Thai restaurant where he’s from (don’t assume he’s from Thailand).
+Ask your server at the Thai restaurant where he’s from (don’t assume he’s Thai).
 Learn to say hello and thank you in a few languages that are commonly spoken in your community.
 The more you engage others, the bigger your comfort zone becomes.

 The more I travel, the smaller and more accessible the world gets.
 I’ve learned to honor and celebrate our differences and also recognize that at the core of our beings, we are all one tribe.